Kees Hengeveld: Early life and education

 Hengeveld was born in Wateringen in the Netherlands.
-After working as a probation officer in Utrecht 1980-1982, he enrolled at the University of Amsterdam in Spanish Language and Literature and in Linguistics, gaining both master's degrees in 1986 cum laude.
+After working as a probation officer in Utrecht from 1980 to 1982, he enrolled at the University of Amsterdam in Spanish Language and Literature and in Linguistics, gaining both master's degrees in 1986 cum laude.
 In 1992 he gained a PhD degree (cum laude) with the thesis Non-verbal predication, with Simon C. Dik as his doctoral supervisor.

 Career

-Hengeveld was research assistant at the department of general linguistics 1986-1988 at the University of Amsterdam, and then lecturer in Spanish linguistics at the Department of Spanish from 1989 to 1996.
+Hengeveld was research assistant at the department of general linguistics from 1986 to 1988 at the University of Amsterdam, and then lecturer in Spanish linguistics at the Department of Spanish from 1989 to 1996.
 In 1996 he was appointed full professor of theoretical linguistics, a position he held until his retirement in 2024.
-Hengeveld succeeded Simon C. Dik (1940-1995), whose final work, a two-volume presentation of Functional Grammar, he edited and saw through to posthumous publication in 1997.
+Hengeveld succeeded Simon C. Dik (1940–1995), whose final work, a two-volume presentation of Functional Grammar, he edited and saw through to posthumous publication in 1997.

 In 2013, a festschrift was published on the occasion of Hengeveld's 55th birthday.
 In 2024, a journal issue of Linguistics in Amsterdam was published on the occasion of his retirement.